 What Is Rally Scoring In Pickleball?

-Simply put, pickleball rally scoring allows you to score a point by winning any rally.
-This differs from “sideout” scoring, where a player must be serving to score a point.
-In rally scoring, games are typically played to 21 and a team must be serving to win a point once their score reaches 20.
-The other main difference with sideout scoring is that in doubles pickleball, each player stays on the same side (left or right) of the pickleball court throughout the game.
+Rally scoring in pickleball allows you to score a point by winning any rally, and games are typically played to 21.
+This differs from “sideout” scoring, where a team or player must be serving to score a point and games are played to 11.
+The other main difference with sideout scoring is that in doubles pickleball rally scoring, each player stays on the same side (left or right) of the pickleball court throughout the game.

-Although rally scoring is a new concept to pickleball, it has been used in other sports (like tennis and racquetball) for decades.
+Although rally scoring is a new concept to pickleball, it has been used in other sports (like tennis and ping pong) for decades.

 Where side-out scoring requires a team to be serving to win a point on the scorecard, rally scoring allows any player or team to score if they win a rally (i.e., point).